-The Berger Institute for Work, Family, and Children was established in 2001 to be a leading source of research on significant issues impacting the intersection between work and family.
-The Berger Institute focuses on quantitative research impacting business practices and families; supports high-quality interdisciplinary research by talented CMC professors, which will lead to publishing opportunities; provides challenging and stimulating educational experiences for CMC students from freshman year through graduation, resulting in high-quality student work and publishing opportunities; and connects the wider CMC community, including alumni and parents of students to provide practical information about significant work/family issues.
+In general, the Berger Institute supports high-quality interdisciplinary research by talented CMC professors, which will lead to publishing opportunities; provides challenging and stimulating educational experiences for CMC students from freshman year through graduation, resulting in high-quality student work and publishing opportunities; and connects the wider CMC community, including alumni and parents of students to provide practical information about successful development and change.

 The Berger Institute has worked diligently to recruit an interdisciplinary group of CMC faculty affiliates who examine various topics on work and family from various disciplines including economics, psychology, history, government and literature.
 We promote and support our faculty affiliates and their students through summer grants and student funding.
 Students who work with these faculty members engage in meaningful and valuable roles.

 Student research assistants work with faculty and staff on research projects assisting with literature review, data collection, data analysis, and research.
 Currently, our Research Assistants are working on one of two projects: exploring the work-life-career concerns of adolescents and college students, and examining developmental issues faced by Latino families and children.
 Research assistants often have the opportunity to write, publish, and present their own research.
 For more information on our current research please contact our Research coordinator.

 The Berger Institute is part of the Women & Leadership Alliance, a joint 5-college endeavor to support and promote student programs at the Claremont Colleges that highlight issues faced by women in leadership in business, government, science, and various other professions.